intel-iot-devkit/intel-iot-gateway/Getting Started With Helix Device Cloud (HDC)/README.md

 ![](images/image7.png)

 Now reboot your gateway and log back into your HDC console.
 You should now see the gateway listed in HDC.

-*indicates that third-party names might be the property of others.